Winter is coming, and in Wisconsin and Indiana, we all know that means indoor activities to avoid frigid temperatures.

 5. Plan for Snow Removal Now

 No matter your outdoor seating plan, make sure you factor in snowfall.
-Typically, in the Midwest, we don’t see heavy snowfall until December or January, but it’s always best to prepare.
-Enlist the help of professional snow removal services, buy a snowblower, stock up on ice melt or rock salt for walkways, and make sure you have a plan in place now to keep your dining area dry.
+Typically, we don’t see heavy snowfall in the Midwest until December or January, but it’s always best to prepare.
+Enlist the help of professional snow removal services, buy a snowblower, stock up on ice melt or rock salt for walkways, and make sure you have a plan in place to keep your dining area dry.

 Sending servers out with snow shovels before a busy night can result in disaster.
 Snow removal isn’t something you want to address at the last minute.
 Instead, put assignments and guidance in place now for your staff.
-That way, when we start to get heavy snowfall, you won’t be caught off-guard.
+That way, you won’t be caught off-guard when we start to get heavy snowfall.

 6. Keep Hot Food Hot

 The main challenge of outdoor dining is keeping hot food hot.
 When temperatures are cool, food will get cold quickly and become less appetizing.
-When you factor in the challenge of outdoor dining in cold weather, with masks, and lackluster, lukewarm food, you can see why people would feel turned off at the prospect of eating out.
+When you factor in the challenge of outdoor dining in cold weather and lackluster, lukewarm food, you can see why people would feel turned off at the prospect of eating outside.

-The solution is to focus your efforts on small plates, skillet dishes (like fajitas, for example), and take extra steps like warming plates before sending them out to dine.
-Keep food as hot as possible and keep enough servers at the ready to ensure your dishes don’t “die” in the window.
-Patrons will likely crave warm, comforting dishes out of the oven and off the skillet.
-Give them what they want by serving food that’s piping hot and can help warm people from the inside.
-Try offering things like hearty soups and stews, or comforting baked casseroles.
-Or even add some heat to your dishes using spicy peppers in place of bell peppers.
+The solution is to focus on small plates and skillet dishes (like fajitas, for example) and take extra steps like warming plates before sending them out to dine.
+Keep food as hot as possible and keep enough servers ready to ensure your dishes don’t “die” in the window.
+Patrons will likely crave warm, comforting dishes from the oven and off the skillet.
+Try offering things like hearty soups and stews or comforting baked casseroles.
+Give them what they want by serving piping hot food that can help warm people from the inside.

 7. Add a Bevy of Hot Beverages